 Board of Directors

-Frank Allen is an independent financial consultant and former Chief Executive of the Railway Procurement Agency (RPA) from 2002 to 2012.
-In this period, RPA had responsibility for building the first two, Red and Green, lines of the Luas light rail system, and for extending them to the Docklands, Cherrywood and CityWest.
+Frank Allen is an independent financial consultant and Chief Executive of the Railway Procurement Agency (RPA) from 2002 to 2012.
+In this period, RPA had responsibility for building the Red and Green lines of the Luas light rail system, and for extending them to the Docklands, Cherrywood and Citywest.
 Frank is a graduate of UCC and MIT.
 He previously worked for the World Bank in Washington DC, arranging finance for infrastructure development in developing countries and in Eastern Europe and was Head of Infrastructure Finance for KBC Bank in Ireland.
-He is Director of an MSc/Graduate Diploma in Sustainable Investment offered by the Institute of Bankers in Ireland/UCD.
+He is Chairperson of Depaul Ireland, which provides accommodation and other support to homeless people.

 Carolyn Griffiths is a senior rail executive.
 She has during her career gained experience spanning from shop floor technician to Board Director.
 She has worked in heavy rail, metro and light rail systems; and in operations, manufacturing, consultancy, establishing new rail systems and managing major projects both in the UK and overseas.